CampbellOwen/CMPT433-Plant-Manager/README.md

 * Use `PlatformIO` to build and send to the connected ESP8266
 * To view print statements on the ESP8266, open the serial monitor

+### How to Connect ESP8266 to Network
+* If the ESP8266 does not have network credentials saved, it will create a `PLANT` WiFi Access Point
+* Connect to this Access Point and enter the SSID and password of the network the BeagleBone is connected to
+* ESP8266 will automatically connect to that network moving forward
+* ESP8266 main.cpp needs to contain the IP Address of the BeagleBone

+## Pump
+* MOSFET gate pin should be connected to the D0 pin of the ESP8266

 ## DHT Moisture Sensor
 ### How to Connect Moisture Sensor to BeagleBone
 * SH (sensor's first pin): Humidity/Temperature